hyperledger-labs/blockchain-carbon-accounting/data/README.md

 ### Other Seed Data

-The seed data is in the `seeds/` directory and could also be loaded like this:
+The seed data is in the `seeds/` directory and could also be loaded like this (NOTE: use the same DB you setup in `.env` here):
 ```
 psql blockchain-carbon-accounting < seeds/*
 ```